munki/munki-pkg/README.md

 ### build-info

 Build options are stored in a file at the root of the package project.
 XML plist and JSON formats are supported.
-YAML is supported if you also install the Python PyYAML module.
+YAML is supported if the system `YAML` Perl module is present.
 A build-info file is not strictly required, and a build will use default values if this file is missing.

 XML plist is the default and preferred format.
 It can represent all the needed macOS data structures.
 JSON and YAML are also supported, but there is no guarantee that these formats will support future features of munkipkg.
 (Translation: use XML plist format unless it really, really bothers you; in that case use JSON or YAML but don't come crying to me if you can't use shiny new features with your JSON or YAML files.
 And please don't ask for help _formatting_ your JSON or YAML!)